Code of Conduct

 On their election or co-option to Maresfield Parish Council members are required to sign an undertaking to comply with the Authority’s Code of Conduct.

-This Code of Conduct, adopted by the Authority on 18th February 2014, is available by clicking on the following link.
+This Code of Conduct, adopted by the Authority on 18th February 2014, is available by clicking on the link below.